 You are welcome to make more than one nomination or nominate multiple people.
 Making more than one nomination does not increase the chances of becoming a finalist.
 Finalist selection is based on the submission.

 You are welcome to make as many submissions as you are eligible for.
-You can check category eligibility on the website.
-See categories.
+You can check category criteria and eligibility on the website.